abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 that they’re aimed at connecting with the breath.
 By having this attitude of looking through our thoughts, it can help us feel more harmonious toward them.
 By contrast, when thoughts arise, if we respond with, *Not again!
-I have to watch the breath*, then we have a sense of failing.
+I have to watch the breath,* then we have a sense of failing.
 This defeats our aim of cultivating ease and contentment.

 In daily life as well, we often perceive thoughts as a problem we have